Tulip-Dev/tulip/doc/python/gettingstarted.rst

   on those type of objects, you can either use specific methods (for instance : :meth:`tlp.Graph.getLayoutProperty`, :meth:`tlp.Graph.getSizeProperty`) that take the name of the property to retrieve as parameter or the following syntax : *graph["property name"]*.
 When requesting the autocompletion list for the following context : *graph.get*Property(* or *graph[*, the list will be filled with the names of the corresponding and existing properties.
-  :ref:`Figure 9<fig9>` show an example of the contents of the autocompletion list for the following context : *graph[*.
+  :ref:`Figure 9<fig9>` shows an example of the contents of the autocompletion list for the following context : *graph[*.

 .. _fig9:
 .. figure:: autocompletion_properties.png